 Samsung Electronics Co.
-(005930), the world’s biggest maker of mobile phones, computer-memory chips and TVs, posted its highest profit in at least two years after beating Apple Inc. (AAPL) and Nokia Oyj in smartphone sales.
+(005930), the world’s biggest maker of mobile phones, computer-memory chips and TVs, posted its highest profit in at least two years after beating Apple Inc. (AAPL:US) and Nokia Oyj in smartphone sales.

 Net income jumped 81 percent from a year earlier to 5.05 trillion won ($4.4 billion), the Suwon, South Korea-based company said in a statement today, beating the 4.24 trillion-won average of 29 analyst estimates compiled by Bloomberg.

 Samsung shares rose to a record in Seoul as earnings at the mobile-phone business almost tripled in the quarter, with new models such as the Galaxy Note taking on Apple’s iPhone and iPad.
 Samsung, which overtook Nokia Oyj as the world’s biggest handset maker in the first quarter, said momentum in the $219 billion smartphone market will continue with “remarkable” demand in emerging markets, helping mask a drop in chip profits.